List of Via Rail rolling stock: LRC

-LRC was a series of lightweight diesel-powered passenger trains built by Bombardier that were used on short- to medium-distance inter-city service in the provinces of Ontario and Quebec.
-The LRC family includes both locomotives and passenger carriages designed to work together, though the two can be used separately.
-The last locomotives were retired in 2001.
-While the coaches remain in service, they are being retired as new Siemens Charger and Venture rolling stock arrives.
+LRC was a series of lightweight tilting passenger cars built by Bombardier for short- and medium-distance intercity service in Ontario and Quebec.
+The LRC family included both locomotives and passenger carriages designed to work together, although the two could be used separately.
+The locomotives were retired in 2001.
+The cars have been withdrawn progressively as Siemens Charger and Venture equipment has been introduced.
+Via has not published the number of cars remaining in service or a date for the end of LRC operation.